fpgmaas/deptry/docs/usage.md

 where `.` is the path to the root directory of the project to be scanned.
 All other arguments should be specified relative to this directory.

+If you want to configure _deptry_ using `pyproject.toml`, or if your dependencies are stored in `pyproject.toml`, but it is located in another location than the one _deptry_ is run from, you can specify the location to it by using `--config <path_to_pyproject.toml>` argument.

 ## Dependencies extraction

-To determine the project's dependencies, _deptry_ will scan the root directory for files in the following order:
+To determine the project's dependencies, _deptry_ will scan the directory it is run from for files in the following order:

 - If a `pyproject.toml` file with a `[tool.poetry.dependencies]` section is found, _deptry_ will assume it uses Poetry and extract:
     - dependencies from `[tool.poetry.dependencies]` section